Warcraft-GoA-Development-Team/Warcraft-Guardians-of-Azeroth-2/.github/ISSUE_TEMPLATE/suggestion-request.md

 ---
 name: Suggestion Request
-about: Suggest an idea for this mod
+about: Suggest an idea for this mod.
+If you want to suggest a few things, open a new issue per every suggestion.
 title: Suggestion Title
 labels: "suggestion :question:, priority low :grey_exclamation:"
 assignees: ''